-Apply and extend previous understandings of arithmetic to algebraic expressions.
+6.EE.A Apply and extend previous understandings of arithmetic to algebraic expressions.

-6.EE.1 6 M4 Topic A: Numerical Expressions Write and evaluate numerical expressions involving whole-number exponents.
-6.EE.2 This standard is fully addressed by the lessons aligned to its subsections.
-Write, read, and evaluate expressions in which letters stand for numbers.
-6.EE.2.a 6 M4 Lesson 7: Algebraic Expressions with Addition and Subtraction Write expressions that record operations 6 M4 Lesson 8: Algebraic Expressions with Addition, Subtraction, Multiplication, and Division with numbers and with letters standing for numbers.
-6 M4 Lesson 9: Addition and Subtraction Expressions from Real-World Situations
+6.EE.A.1 6 M4 Topic A: Numerical Expressions Write and evaluate numerical expressions involving whole-number exponents.
+6.EE.A.2 Write, read, and evaluate expressions in which letters stand for numbers.
+This standard is fully addressed by the lessons aligned to its subsections.
+6.EE.A.2.a 6 M4 Lesson 7: Algebraic Expressions with Addition and Subtraction 6 M4 Lesson 8: Algebraic Expressions with Addition, Subtraction, Multiplication 7: Algebraic Expressions with Addition, Subtraction, Multiplication 8: Algebraic Expressions with Addition, Subtraction, Multiplication 9: Addition and Subtraction Expressions from Real-World Situation numbers.